Reductive amination: Designing a reductive amination reaction

 To solve the last issue, asymmetric reductive amination reactions can be used to synthesize an enantiopure product of chiral amines.
 In asymmetric reductive amination, a carbonyl that can be converted from achiral to chiral is used.
 The carbonyl undergoes condensation with an amine in the presence of H_{2} and a chiral catalyst to form the imine intermediate, which is then reduced to form the amine.
 However, this method is still limiting to synthesize primary amines which are non-selective and prone to overalkylation.

 Common reducing agents

-Palladium hydride

-Palladium hydride (H_{2}/Pd) is a versatile reducing agent commonly used in reductive amination reactions.
-Its catalytic efficiency stems from the ability of palladium to adsorb hydrogen gas, forming active hydride species.
-These hydrides facilitate the reduction of imines or iminium ions—key intermediates in reductive amination—into secondary or tertiary amines.
-This reaction typically occurs under mild conditions with excellent selectivity, which often makes H_{2}/Pd the first choice for synthesizing amines in pharmaceuticals and fine chemicals.
-Additionally, H_{2}/Pd is compatible with a wide range of functional groups, further enhancing its utility in complex organic synthesis.

 Sodium borohydride

 Sodium borohydride (NaBH_{4)} reduces both imines and carbonyl groups.
 However, it is not very selective and can reduce other reducible functional groups present in the reaction.
 To ensure that this does not occur, reagents with weak electrophilic carbonyl groups, poor nucleophilic amines and sterically hindered reactive centres should not be used, as these properties do not favour the reduction of the carbonyl to form an imine and increases the chance that other functional groups will be reduced instead.